top of page

 Artist statement

-It’s break time for the workers of CARGO XXV - LABOUR SOLUTIONS, a fictional crew of 12 working for a fictional cargo company.
-They’ve paused from discharging the Merlin Arrow vessel to have a well-earned rest in the company’s smoko room, a place where conversation knows no limits and everyone has an opinion.
-But there’s nothing fictional about the jobs these workers really do; stevedores for whom the smoko room is a safe haven from their high risk, high reward existence at the docks.
+It’s break time for the workers of CARGO XXV - LABOUR SOLUTIONS, a crew of 10 working for a fictional shipping company.
+They have paused from discharging cargo from a vessel to have a well-earned rest in the company’s smoko room – a place where conversation knows no limits and everyone has an opinion.
+But there isn’t anything fictional about the jobs these workers really do; stevedores for whom the smoko room is a safe haven from their high-risk labour at the docks in Melbourne.

 This piece continues my work exploring work itself: the value of it, the effort, the inequality and insecurity of it, especially for artists.
-These performers are my colleagues, the imagined smoko room is one I have sat in many times before.
-Since February 2022, after leaving the precarity of sessional teaching, I have worked as a stevedore to support my art practice.
+These performers are my colleagues, and the smoko room is one that I have sat in many times before.
+Since February 2022, after leaving the precarity of sessional teaching in the university sector, I have worked as a stevedore to support my art practice.

-The wharf is like no other workplace I have experienced - a high-risk environment where the workers openly and constantly challenge management, because it’s our lives at risk on a daily basis.
-It’s always us against them; where 24/7 shift work is all consuming; where there is boat after boat or none at all; where profanities and verbal abuse are the only form of communication; where, in a strange and shocking way, bullying is a form of endearment; where gossip spreads instantly and where women make up less than 12% of the entire workforce.
+The wharf is unlike any workplace I have experienced – it is a high-risk environment where the workers openly and constantly challenge management, because it’s our lives at risk on a daily basis.
+It’s always us against them; where 24/7 shift work is all consuming; where there is boat after boat or none at all; where profanities and verbal abuse are the only form of communication; where, in a strange and shocking way, bullying is a form of endearment; where gossip spreads like wildfire and where women make up less than 12% of the entire workforce.

 Screenshot 2023-07-02 at 4.23.31 pm